Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

 \subsection{Symmetry breaking by an applied bias}

 The $\ell=1$ electron tunneling channel associated with one-photon absorption emerges in the net electron transfer for asymmetric systems.
-This situation corresponds, e.g., to the general break- or STM tip-to-flat-surface junctions \cite{ward2010optical,Lenner11,Dasgupta2018}, to different metals present across the gap \cite{ning2024}, or it is controllably introduced when a dc bias is applied across the junction \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
-For the dimer of identical parallel nanowires, we consider the latter strategy which allows us to link the results of the present work with recent experiments \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
-An applied bias was used in these experiments to vary the tunneling barrier and, consequently, the interplay between tunneling channels with different $\ell$.
+Such asymmetry occurs, e.g., in break-junctions or STM tip-to-flat-surface junctions \cite{ward2010optical,Lenner11, Dasgupta2018}, as well as in junctions formed by different metals \cite{ning2024}.
+Symmetry breaking can also be controllably introduced by applying a dc bias across the junction \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
+For a dimer of identical parallel nanowires, we adopt the latter strategy, which enables direct comparison with recent experiments in tunneling junctions \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
+Along with breaking the symmetry, the applied bias in these experiments was used to vary the tunneling barrier and, consequently, the interplay between tunneling channels with different $\ell$.

 The effect of the applied bias $U$ on the net electron transfer $\mathcal{N}$ induced by the single-cycle optical pulse across the 1~nm wide gap is shown in Figure~\ref{fig:TransportBias1nm}a.
 TDDFT calculations were performed for different values of the optical field amplitude in the gap $E_{\rm{g}}$.
-For the positive bias we show with filled dots the results obtained with CEP$=\pi$.
-In this situation the optical and dc fields are in the same (negative) direction of the $x$-axis.
-With open dots we show the results obtained with CEP$=0$.
-Here the optical field is in the positive direction of the $x$-axis while the dc field is in the opposite direction.
-For $U=0$, the net electron transfer for CEP$=0$ can be obtained from the result calculated for CEP$=\pi$ by applying a sign reversal.

 For zero bias and within the $\mathcal{N}$ range addressed here, we obtain a multiphoton character of the net electron transfer with an effective number of absorbed photons $n=3.9$, close to $\Phi/\omega$.
-This indicates that overall, the electron transport is dominated by photoexcited electrons with energies close to the top of the potential barrier separating the metals (see Figure~\ref{fig:TransportBias1nm}b), in full accord with semiclassical theory (parameter $\zeta < 1$).
+This indicates that overall, the electron transport is dominated by photoexcited electrons with energies close to the top of the potential barrier separating the metals (see Figure~\ref{fig:TransportBias1nm}b), in full agreement with the semiclassical theory (parameter $\zeta < 1$).
 Note that the slightly larger workfunction $\Phi_{\rm{M}}=5.4$~eV (also representative for gold) used here explains the somewhat larger $n$ obtained for $U=0$ when compared with the results reported for the 1~nm gap in Figure~\ref{fig:Transfer_08_1_2}.